 '''

 async def main(loop):

 Perform connection

-connection = await connect(
+connection = await connect("amqp://guest:guest@localhost/", loop=loop)

-"amqp://guest:guest@localhost/", loop=loop

-)
+Creating a channel

 '''

 We're connected now, to a broker on the local machine - hence the localhost.
 If we wanted to connect to a broker on a different machine we'd simply specify its name or IP address here.